Application Process for Foundation and SRC Scholarships:

 Awards are made after each semester begins.
 Application forms are available at www.src.edu/scholarships.
 Print off the forms, complete, and mail prior to the deadline to the SRC Foundation at the address listed on the form.
 The entire application must be filled out; any field left blank will subject the application to disqualification.

 These scholarships are limited to students attending SRC district high schools offering dual credit courses through Spoon River College.
-For more information, contact Colin Davis at email@example.com or (309) 649-6395.
+For more information, contact Colin Davis or by phone at (309) 649-6395.